MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     1 │        2 │
     2 │        3 │
     3 │        4 │
     =#

-Sometimes it is handy to use pipeline composition, rather than passing by combinator arguments.
-To build a pipeline component that doubles its input, the `Double` combinator could use `It` as its argument.
-This pipeline can then later be reused with various inputs.

-    ThenDouble() = Double(It)
-    run(Range(3) >> ThenDouble())
-    #=>
-      │ DataKnot │
-    ──┼──────────┤
-    1 │        2 │
-    2 │        4 │
-    3 │        6 │
-    =#

 When a Julia function returns a vector, the translation of the